I have not been a direct victim of parental alienation.

 Here is what the Expanded Standard Possession Order looks like:

-“Expanded” standing for that extra night in the off weeks.
+“Expanded” stands for that extra night in the off weeks.
 Many dads just get the alternating weekends.

 Why Moms Get Offended When I Talk About 50/50 Parenting